-Ex 5.6 - The California Council for Solar Energy's state candidate PAC general purpose committee wants to make contributions to a candidate seeking an Assembly office in 201620.
-The PAC may make a contribution of \$8,800 9,400 (\$4,4700 designated for the primary election and \$4,4700 for the general election).
-If the candidate is defeated in the primary election, the contribution for the general election must be returned to the PAC committee on a pro rata basis, less the cost of raising and administering the funds.
-The returned contribution will be reported by the PAC committee on Schedule I of the Form 460 as a miscellaneous increase to cash.
+Ex 5.6 - The California Council for Solar Energy's state candidate general purpose committee wants to make contributions to a candidate seeking an Assembly office in 2024.
+The committee may make a contribution of \$11,000 (\$5,500 designated for the primary election and \$5,500 for the general election).
+If the candidate is defeated in the primary election, the contribution for the general election must be returned to the committee on a pro rata basis, less the cost of raising and administering the funds.
+The returned contribution will be reported by the on Schedule I of the Form 460 as a miscellaneous increase to cash.

 Intermediary for Contributions.
 An organization may act as an intermediary for contributions to state candidates and must identify to the candidate that it is acting as an intermediary.
-The contributions received and made as an intermediary are not assigned to the organization.

-Ex 5.7 -The Committee for Californians United collected contributions for Sharon Winston, a candidate for the State Senate.
-Contributors wrote checks of \$4,4700 payable to the general purpose committee.
-The committee deposited the checks and then wrote one check to Ms. Winston's campaign, providing her with the name, address, occupation, and employer of each contributor.
-The committee itself may also contribute \$4,4700 (2017-2018 2019-2020 limit) to Ms. Winston's campaign.
+Ex 5.7 - The Committee for Californians United collected contributions for Sharon Winston, a candidate for the State Senate.
+Contributors wrote checks of \$5,500 payable to the general purpose committee.
+The committee deposited the checks and then wrote one check to Winston's campaign, providing the name, address, occupation, and employer of each contributor.
+The committee itself may also contribute \$5,500 (2023-2024 limit) to Winston's campaign.

 Transferred Contributions.
 If a general purpose committee makes a contribution to a state candidate's campaign committee and the candidate subsequently transfers the contribution, in whole or in part, to another committee to run for a different state office, future contributions made by the general purpose committee directly to the candidate's subsequent committee are aggregated with the funds transferred by the candidate for purposes of the contribution limits.

-Ex 5.8 - Tom Davies has a committee to run for Assembly in 201619.
-A general purpose committee makes a contribution of \$4,4700 (20179-201820 limit) to his committee for the general election.
-After the election, Mr. Davies decides to transfer \$2,500 of the general purpose committee's funds to his committee to run for State Senate in 201820.
-The \$2,500 transfer will count toward the amount the general purpose committee may contribute to Mr. Davies' Senate committee for the 201820 primary election.
+Ex 5.8 - Tom Davies has a committee to run for Assembly in 2023.
+A general purpose committee makes a contribution of \$5,500 (2023-2024 limit) to Davies' committee for the general election.
+After the election, Davies decides to transfer \$2,500 of the general purpose committee's funds to Davies' committee to run for State Senate in 2024.
+The \$2,500 transfer will count toward the amount the general purpose committee for the 2024 primary election.

 Carryover Contributions.
 If a general purpose committee makes a contribution to a state candidate's campaign committee and the candidate carries over the contribution to a committee for the same state office (e.g., from the primary to the general election for the same office or to the next election for the same office), those "carryover funds" are not required to be aggregated with future contributions made by the general purpose committee.

-Ex 5.9 - A general purpose committee made a contribution of \$4,2400 (2015-2016 2017-2018 limit) to an Assembly member's committee for the 20168 election.
-The Assembly member established a committee to run for the Assembly in 201820 and carried over \$100,000 from the 2018 Assembly committee to the 2020 Assembly committee.
-Although the general purpose committee's contribution was included in the "carryover" funds, the general purpose committee may still make contributions of up to \$8,800 9,400 to the 201820 Assembly committee (\$4,4700 for the primary and \$4,4700 for the general election).
+Ex 5.9 - A general purpose committee made a contribution of \$4,900 (2021-2022 limit) to an Assembly member's committee for the 2022 election.
+The Assembly member established a committee to run for the Assembly in 2024 and carried over \$100,000 from the 2022 Assembly committee to the 2024 Assembly committee.
+Although the general purpose committee's contribution was included in the "carryover" funds, the general purpose committee may still make contributions of up to \$11,000 to the 2024 Assembly committee (\$5,500 for the primary and \$5,500 for the general election).